k7f/ascetic/dam/README.md

 The optional call to `with_html_template` above includes a custom [tiny template](https://github.com/bheisler/TinyTemplate) `assets/index.tt.html`.
-If this call is missing, then the default template,
+If this call was missing, then the default template,

 ```html